George Clooney: Breakthrough and stardom (1994–1999)

-Established leading man (2000–2004)
+Leading man and directorial debut (2000–2004)

 After leaving ER, Clooney starred in commercially successful films including Wolfgang Petersen's disaster film The Perfect Storm (2000) which was a box office success.
 The same year he starred in the Coen brothers adventure comedy O Brother, Where Art Thou?
-(2000) alongside John Turturro, Tim Blake Nelson, and John Goodman.
+(2000) alongside John Turturro, Tim Blake Nelson and John Goodman.
 The film, a modern satire, is loosely based on Homer's epic Greek poem the Odyssey and the Preston Sturges 1941 classic film Sullivan's Travels.
 This film is set in 1937 rural Mississippi during the Great Depression.
 He plays escaped convict Ulysses Everett McGill.
 He received a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination for his performance.
-Variety film critic Todd McCarthy compared Clooney to Clark Gable writing, "Not for the first time recalling Clark Gable in his looks and line delivery, Clooney clearly delights in embellishing Everett’s vanity and in delivering the Coens’ carefully calibrated, high-toned dialogue".
+Variety critic Todd McCarthy compared Clooney to Clark Gable, writing: "Not for the first time recalling Clark Gable in his looks and line delivery, Clooney clearly delights in embellishing Everett's vanity and in delivering the Coens' carefully calibrated, high-toned dialogue".

-The following year In 2001, Clooney reunited with Soderbergh for the heist comedy Ocean's Eleven, a remake of the 1960s Rat Pack film of the same name, with Clooney playing Danny Ocean, originally portrayed by Frank Sinatra.
-The film starred Clooney, Brad Pitt, Julia Roberts, Matt Damon, and Andy Garcia.
+The following year in 2001, Clooney reunited with Soderbergh for the heist comedy Ocean's Eleven, a remake of the 1960s Rat Pack film of the same name, with Clooney playing Danny Ocean, originally portrayed by Frank Sinatra.
+The film starred Clooney, Brad Pitt, Julia Roberts, Matt Damon and Andy Garcia.
 The film cemented Clooney as a leading film star.
 It is Clooney's most successful film with him in the lead role, earning $451 million worldwide (he appeared, but did not star, in Gravity, which has a $723 million worldwide box office).
 Ocean's Eleven inspired two sequels starring Clooney, Ocean's Twelve in 2004 and Ocean's Thirteen in 2007.
 In 2001, Clooney and Soderbergh co-founded Section Eight Productions, for which Grant Heslov was president of television.